nuxt-community/speedcurve-module/docs/content/en/options.md

 - Default: `100`

 Lowers your sample rate.
 This is handy if your site gets a lot of traffic and you don't need performance metrics for every user.
-<alert type="warning">Note: If the sample rate setup in your SpeedCurve account is not 100, this value is ignored.</alert>
+<alert type="warning">If the sample rate setup in your SpeedCurve account is not 100, this value is ignored.</alert>

 ### `translateBool`
 - Type: **boolean**